 - Functional testing verifies the ‘Functionality’ of the software or application under test.
 It ensures that each function of a product operates in conformance with the requirement specification.
 In this type of testing, the software is tested for the real environment, and it is not concerned with the source code of software or application.
-Functional testing carried to describe the behaviour and execution of the software system.
+Functional testing is carried to describe the behaviour and execution of the software system.

-- Prior to performing the Non-functional test, it is important to conduct Functional Testing to efficiently understanding how the system executes its function.
+- Before performing the Non-functional test, it is important to conduct Functional Testing to efficiently understanding how the system executes its function.
 ‘Functionality’ of the software or application is tested by giving proper input and comparing actual results with expected results.
-Being automated or manual involves testing APIs, Database, User interface, and functionality of a product.
+Being automated or manual involves testing APIs, Databases, User interfaces, and functionality of a product.

 - Non-functional testing verifies the non-functional aspects like usability, reliability, performance of software or application.
 It focuses on all the aspects which are not addressed in the functional testing.
 When a product runs as per the consumer’s expectation and is efficient under any circumstances, then it is considered a reliable product.
 Non-functional testing is carried under these parameters of customer experience.
 It is a crucial factor in satisfying the client’s expectations.
 As it’s not feasible to carry Non-functional testing manually, some special automated tools are used in this type of testing.

 Head to Head Comparison between Functional and Non-Functional Testing (Infographics)

 Below are the top 10 differences between Functional testing vs Non-functional testing